 review:

-response to pH, specifically acidic pH.
-This is a broader parent of the more
+cellular response to pH, specifically acidic pH.
+This is a broader parent

 action: ACCEPT

-a pH-responsive chaperone.
-The more specific term GO:0010447 is already annotated
+fundamentally a pH-responsive chaperone.
+The more specific term GO:0010447

 - term: